petecarapetyan/fauxnoose/docs/believe/invitation/index.md

 This site was started as a joke but still, it's pretty ripe territory for more humor.

 Please feel free to submit any new content in any form which pleases you.
-You could use github issues, or do a PR, or if you know me already make a personal contact.
+You could use [github issues](https://github.com/petecarapetyan/fauxnoose/issues/new), or do a PR, or if you know me already - make a personal contact.

 It's all markdown (think text) so you don't have to send any formatting unless you want to.

+Response time will probably be ridiculously slow.
+I'm still a working stiff, so that always gets my first focus.

 ## excepteur